ileana-pr/Hyperfy.how/src/content/docs/faq/developer.md

 description: Frequently Asked Questions for Developers in Hyperfy v2.
 ---

+## Is Hyperfy free?

+Yes it's free open source.
+Once you are ready to share your v2 world with others that can join, the world will need to be [hosted](/hosting/self).
+This is the only cost associated, but you can find many ways to do this.
+Some even free.

+---

-### When I drag and drop a model into a world nothing happens?
+## When I drag and drop a model into a world nothing happens?

 One of the following issues is likely occuring: